26 Sep 2016

 var myObject1 = new ComplicatedThing( loadChildren: true, maxDepth: 3, loadImages: true, allowUpdates: false, lockDeletion: true ); myObject2.PerformAction( action: Action.Update, id: 12, name: "Joe Bloggs", subscribe: true );

-You don't have to pass in names for all the parameters, so you can omit them where the meaning is obvious:
+You don't have to specify the name of every parameter, so you can omit them where the meaning is obvious:

 myObject3.AddNewItem(itemData, redirect: true);

 As a general rule of thumb, don't use comments to describe what a piece of code does.
-If it's not clear from reading the code itself, you should try to simplify it until the meaning is obvious.
+If you can't tell this by reading the code, you should figure out a simpler approach.

 Add comments when you want to explain why you did something.
 That way, maintainers won't have to spend time trying to figure out what you were thinking when you wrote it.

-Don't just comment out old, unused code and leave it there “just in case”.
-Having to scan past large blocks of unnecessary commented-out code just increases cognitive load.
+Don't just comment out old code and leave it there “just in case”.
+Having to scan large blocks of commented-out code increases cognitive load for future readers.

 If code is no longer used, delete it and make a commit explaining why you did so.
-You can always retrieve it from your version control system if you discover you need it again later.
+If you later discover you need it after all, retrieve it from your version control system—that's what it's for!

-I hope you find these tips useful!
-As always, your comments are welcome.
+I hope you find some of these tips useful.
+Comments are welcome, as always.